Chapter 1

 In computer science, declarative programming is a programming paradigm—a style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.

-Instead of focusing on programming, let's talk about cooking a pizza (or any dishes you like).
-Let’s assume you are instructing someone else (a helper) to prepare the pizza, you can either do it imperatively or declaratively.
-To cook the pizza imperatively, you tell your helper each of the instructions clearly like a recipe:
+Imagine you're instructing someone else (a helper) to prepare a pizza (or any dish you like).
+You can either do it imperatively or declaratively.
+To cook the pizza imperatively, you would give your helper specific instructions like a recipe:

 1. Heat the over to 550°F or higher for at least 30 minutes